SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 output, interpolations, callbacks etc. However, some basic methods are available.

 - `CarpenterKennedy2N54` - The five-stage, fourth order low-storage method of Carpenter and Kennedy (free 3rd order Hermite interpolant).
 Fixed timestep only.
+Designed for hyperbolic PDEs (stability properties).

 ### Methods for Stiff Equations